 But now major advertising associations representing more than 400 companies say they will back some form of the measure.
 Google, Yahoo, Microsoft, and AOL are also committing to work with Do Not Track technology in most major Web browsers.

-Ellen Bloom, a senior director of policy for Consumers Union, was at the press conference Thursday where the “Consumer Privacy Bill of Rights” was unveiled.
+senior director of policy for Consumers Union, was at the press conference Thursday where the “Consumer Privacy Bill of Rights” was unveiled.
 She said that consumers are very concerned about Internet companies passing along their private information to third parties.
 And she is happy that the administration is taking steps with the “Consumer Privacy Bill of Rights” to protect consumers.
 But she said the group will continue to educate and advocate to make sure privacy protections are strong enough to do the job.

 “We are glad that the FTC and the advertising industry will breathe new life into the ‘do not track’ rules,” she said.
 “This is a welcome first step toward providing a single simple tool to opt out of being tracked online.
 We are encouraged that we’re on the right track.
 But we are not ready to rest.”